 Microsoft Office 365 is a set of productivity tools available online (through a cloud-based subscription license) and offline (installed locally).
 Office 365 subscriptions include a range of productivity tools including Microsoft Office, Microsoft Exchange, Microsoft SharePoint, Microsoft Yammer, and Microsoft Skype for Business product lines.
 Multiple subscription plans (such as E1, E3, and E5) are available.
 Some of these plans allow you to install Office applications locally.

-With detailed information about Microsoft 365, this chapter may help you in managing Microsoft 365 licenses through FlexNet Manager Suite.
+With detailed information about Microsoft 365, the chapters in this part may help you in managing Microsoft 365 licenses through FlexNet Manager Suite.